DevOpsBootcamp/website/source/02_single_system_fundamentals.rst

 * Use use su to get into your user account
 * Change your password
 * Create a directory called bootcamp in your home directory
-* Create a group called bootcamp
+* Create a group called devops

 What are files?